Mondego/spacetime-crawler4py/README.md

             server (600-606) that define caching specific errors.
         error:
             If the status codes are between 600 and 606, the reason for the error is provided in this attrbiute.
-Note that errors (400-599) are not logged to error.
+Note that for status codes (400-599), the error message is not put in this error attribute; instead it must picked up from the raw_response (if any, and if useful).
         raw_response:
-            If the response is between 200-599 (standard http).
-A response object defined by the requests library.
+            If the status is between 200-599 (standard http), the raw response object is the one defined by the requests library.
-            Useful resources in understanding this response object: https://realpython.com/python-requests/#the-response
+            Useful resources in understanding this raw response object: https://realpython.com/python-requests/#the-response
                 https://requests.kennethreitz.org/en/master/api/#requests.Response
             HINT: raw_response.content gives you the webpage html content.